 The Care and Feeding of the AR/M16 Platform Rifles

-(How to live happily with your AR platform fighting rifle, as well as some arcane technical info)
+(How to live happily with your AR platform Homeland Defense Rifle, as well as some arcane technical info)

 Before we continue....

 According to some "experts" the AR/M16 is the worst military firearm ever fielded (with perhaps the exception of the horrendous French Chauchat light machine gun of WW I).
-While it is not the wonder design some claim it is not a useless piece of crap and it has been in continuous service around the world for close to 50 years now so it must have something going for it.
-Just like the vaunted M1 Garand, M14, and the 1903 Springfield rifles (how sone people forget) it had some initial teething problems.
+While it is not the wonder design some claim, it is not a useless piece of crap and it has been in continuous service around the world for over 55 years.
+It is estimated that some 45+ million M16s and AR variants have been made and used in some 80 countries.
+Just like the venerated M1 Garand, M14, and the 1903 Springfield rifles (how some people forget) it had some initial teething problems.

 Second, it was claimed that the rifle did not need to be cleaned and in fact cleaning supplies and lubricants were not even issued at first.
-(Folks forget that the training and manuals issued with the vaunted M1 Garand, M14, and 1903 Springfield recommended daily cleaning and lubrication.
+(Folks forget that the training programs and manuals issued with the M1 Garand, M14, and 1903 Springfield recommend daily cleaning and lubrication.)
+This rumor probably got started because the inside of the gas tube was described as "self cleaning" and someone misunderstood that.

-Third, the barrel and chamber were bare steel and while that might suffice in dry areas, in the the humidity of Vietnam rust and corrosion resulted and were exacerbated by the small diameter of the bore and chamber.
-(Refer to the "no cleaning" above.)
+Third, the barrel and chamber were bare steel and while that might suffice if cleaned regularly in dry areas, in the humidity of Vietnam rust and corrosion resulted and were exacerbated by the small diameter of the bore and chamber.
+In addition many chambers were roughly finished.

 These changes turned the M16 into a much more reliable rifle.
-Interestingly the military, ever obsessed with white glove cleanliness insisted that only minimal lubrication should be used.
-It began to be noticed that in dry dusty environments and for that matter in normal use that reliability was still not what was desired.
-Numerous independent tests and combat/range experience over the years showed that the M16 can run just fine when quite dirty if heavily lubed rather than dry, even in dusty conditions.
-The "heavy lube" idea was recently (July 2010) acknowledged by the military.
-Tests showed that heavily lubricated M4s and M16 have 94% fewer stoppages than lightly lubricated ones even in dusty conditions.
+Interestingly the military, ever obsessed with white glove cleanliness, insisted that only minimal lubrication should be used.
+It began to be noticed that in dry dusty environments, and for that matter in normal use, that reliability was still not what was desired.
+Numerous independent tests and combat/range experience over the years showed that the M16 can run just fine when quite dirty if well lubed rather than dry, even in dusty conditions.
+The "generous lubrication" idea was recently (July 2010) acknowledged by the military.
+Tests showed that generously lubricated M4s and M16 have 94% fewer stoppages than lightly lubricated ones even in dusty conditions.

-The current 14.5" barreled M4 carbines run at quite high port pressures because of the shortened gas tube which brings back the fast cycling problem.
-To counter this a different, heavier buffer and action spring are used.
+The current 14.5" barreled M4 carbines and the commercial 16" versions run at quite high port pressures, especially with the M855, M855A1, and MK 262 rounds, because of the shortened gas tube which brings back the fast cycling problem.
+(Why they didn't use a mid-length system is beyond me.)
+To counter this, a much heavier buffer and action spring are used on the carbines.
 A stronger extractor spring is fitted along with the use of a rubber insert and a rubber doughnut to increase extractor tension.
-The short gas tube also leads to gas port erosion in heavy use guns..
+The short gas tube and the higher pressures involved also lead to faster gas port erosion.

-While the direct impingement gas system can lead to overheating of the bolt and receiver and fouling, proper maintenance procedures will prevent problems.
-No firearm is perfect.
-Even the vaunted AK-47 and Glock pistols malfunction with great regularity if not cared for.
+While the direct impingement gas system can lead to overheating of the bolt and receiver, and fouling, proper maintenance procedures will prevent problems.
+No firearm is perfect (in spite of what Gaston Glock claims).
+Even the vaunted AK-47, Glock, and 1911 pistols will malfunction if not cared for.
+My biggest complaint with the design is the recoil spring in the stock extension design which prohibits being able to have a folding stock that you could still fire the weapon with the stock folded.

 Like any firearm the AR/M16 platform has its quirks and idiosyncrasies.
-If you learn about them (as you should with any tool you use) you won't have any problem.
+If you learn about them (as you should with any tool you use) you won't have any problems.

 I assume that you know how to completely field strip your rifle.